Gopal-Khadka/GameHub2/README.md

 ## Dynamic Heading For Games

 Since there are filters like `genre` and `platforms`, we can compute the heading based on the filters to render it visually.

+## Rating Stars

+To represent the rating of the games, we will be using the star icons from `react-icons` library.